Advanced Restorative Dentistry

 Porcelain veneers after orthodontic treatment

-The case below is about a gentleman who had orthodontic treatment as an adult to align his teeth, but after 2 years being in braces the two lateral incisors could not be moved.
+This case is about a gentleman who had orthodontic treatment as an adult to align his teeth, but after 2 years being in braces the two lateral incisors could not be moved.
 They were diagnosed as being ankylosed, which means being fused to the jaw bone.
 The over outcome of the orthodontic treatment was good, but the patient was not satisfied with the rotated lateral incisors.
 After giving it a lot of thought, he decided to have the front teeth veneered to idealized the outcome.
 It was one of those cases that he really pushing for the excellence to maximize the cosmetic appearance, even though the initial impression of his teeth was fairly acceptable in my view.
 However, as they say beauty is in the eye of the beholder.

 Initial exam of the patient and meticulous attention to details in collecting relevant data such as, evaluating the smile, taking notes of what needs to be changed, gum exposure teeth shape, shade, texture, facial form, uneven features, fullness of the lips, etc. Photography with professional camera and ring flash, instead of a cell phone, under different lightening will help tremendously to capture valuable information to communicate with the master ceramist when it comes to idealize the smile.
 Some people like natural looking teeth, and others like fashion model.
 Shaping teeth for a powerful masculine personality vastly differs from a soft and more feminine personality.
 Also, the shape and shade of the front teeth can be as such to express a young age or an aging dentition.
 That could be a reason why some people choose to go to a prosthodontist to achieve the highest level of care and some other choose a general dentist just to replace their missing teeth.